-Options ONFILE Information will only be read into memory from the .mbar files for a single mode combination and property at any given time.
-INMEMORY Information pertaining to all mode combinations and properties will be read into memory from the .mbar files before the interpolation and/or fitting procedures commences.
+Options ONFILE Information will only be read into memory from the .mbar files for a sing combination and property at any given time. le mode INMEMORY Information pertaining to all mode combinations and properties will be r memory from the .mbar files before the interpolation and/or fitting pro- commences.
+DetermineInitialPointsFromDens ADGA